nearform/bioconductor.org/documentation/Previews.md

     - There should be a button saying "new environment" on the page, once clicked we enter in our environment name `dev` and click "configure environment". *( This is to make sure that the access keys, which will be added in the next step are only accessible on a dev environment.)*
 - Add your IAM access key and ID *(from the aws section)* as secrets to the dev environment.
     - Once on the environments page there should be a section called "environment secrets".
-    - click on "add secrets", give the secret a name of "AWS_SECRET_ACCESS_KEY" and paste in the IAM access key into the 'value' field *(from the aws section)*.
+    - Click on "add secrets", give the secret a name of "AWS_SECRET_ACCESS_KEY" and paste in the IAM access key into the 'value' field *(from the aws section)*.
-    - once again click "add secrets" and give this secret a name of "AWS_ACCESS_KEY_ID" and paste in the IAM access key ID into the 'value' field *(from the aws section)*.
+    - Once again click "add secrets" and give this secret a name of "AWS_ACCESS_KEY_ID" and paste in the IAM access key ID into the 'value' field *(from the aws section)*.

 #### kpi_metrics: